schrockwell/bodyguard/README.md

   3. Wire up a [fallback controller](#controllers) to render this view on authorization failures.

-  4. Add `use Bodyguard.Policy` to contexts that require authorization, and implement the `authorize/3` callback.
+  4. Add `use Bodyguard.Context` to contexts that require authorization, and implement the `authorize/3` callback.

+  5. (Optional) Add `@behaviour Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.

 ## Alternatives